 Perineal Clinic

-The complicated postnatal care (‘perineal’) clinic provides care to women who sustained anal sphincter injury during the birth of their baby.
+The clinic works closely with the physiotherapy department.
 An anal sphincter injury occurs when there is a tear from the vagina into the back passage.
 A third degree tear is where the ring of muscle around the back passage (anal sphincter) is damaged during birth.
 A fourth degree tear is where the tear goes as far as the anal canal (inside the back passage).

 Other Complications